-cap of \$210 billion, the current list of victory for a group of stocks that are "Sector Leaders" shown in Table 1 much less frequently discussed and is a who's who of American business. often viewed as undesirable.
-Here's the kicker: included in these annualized and together represents a significant 15.5 percent of the S&P 500.7 returns are the previously mentioned The second strategy ("Sector Bargains") average fees for passive and active is just the cheapest U.S. large cap stock8 mutual funds: 0.14 percent for the in each sector at any given time as Sector Leaders, and 0.93 percent for measured by the O'Shaughnessy the Sector Bargains.
-These fees are Value Composite,9 which identifies included to demonstrate that even the "tyranny of compounding costs" cannot stocks trading at very cheap prices relative to their sales, earnings cash come close to diminishing the power One reason that the Sector Leaders have underperformed historically is that they are often more expensive than their peers.
-For example, Monsantocurrently a Sector Leader-has a remarkable story of success, but you have to pay \$24.3 for every dollar of Monsanto's annual earnings (i.e., a price-to-earnings ratio of 24.3).
+Yet here is the amazing fact: since 1963, the Sector Leaders-those titans of industry-have delivered an annualized return of 8.54 percent.
+That's 1.3 percent per year lower than the S&P 500.
+The Sector Bargains posted a return of 14.6 percent in the same period, a staggering margin of victory for a group of stocks that are much less frequently discussed and often viewed as undesirable.
+Here's the kicker: included in these annualized returns are the previously mentioned average fees for passive and active mutual funds: 0.14 percent for the Sector Leaders, and 0.93 percent for the Sector Bargains.
+These fees are included to demonstrate that even the "tyranny of compounding costs" cannot come close to diminishing the power of value investing.

+One reason that the Sector Leaders have underperformed historically is that they are often more expensive than their peers.
+For example, Monsanto currently a Sector Leader-has a remarkable story of success, but you have to pay \$24.3 for every dollar of Monsanto's annual earnings (i.e., a price-to-earnings ratio of 24.3).
 The same dollar of earnings from CF Industries costs just \$8.10.
 A dollar of Johnson & Johnson's sales costs about \$3.10, but a dollar of sales from WellPoint costs just \$0.3.
 The bottom line is that, like anything in life, you get what you pay for.
-History shows us that the curious inversion in investing is that the less you pay, the more you get. > CF Industries Holdings Inc.
+History shows us that the curious inversion in investing is that the less you pay, the more you get.